sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **CLI :**
 `set osd_hud_radar_range_max = 4000`

-### Radar detail nearest
-To display an extra bar of informations at the bottom of the hud area for the closest radar aircraft found, if closest than the set value, in meters.
-Shows : Relative altitude (meters or feet, with an up or down arrow to indicate if above or below), speed (in m/s or f/s), and absolute heading (in °, 0 is north, 90 is east, 180 is south, 270 is west).
-Set to 0 (zero) to disable.

-**CLI :**
-`set osd_hud_radar_nearest = 0`

 ### Next waypoints
 How many waypoint are displayed, from 0 to 3.
 Set to 0 (zero) to disable.
 As sample, if set to 2, and you just passed the 3rd waypoint of the mission, you'll see markers for the 4th and waypoints (marked "4' and '5')